 You might be wondering how much one day in Oxford will cost you.

 The pay-for attractions in this guide include St Mary’s Church (£5) and any Oxford Colleges you visit (prices included above).
-The museums are free but you might want to splash out £20 per hour for punting.
+The museums are free but you might want to splash out £25 per hour for self-drive punting or £35 including someone to do the arm work!

 Then there’s any food and drink you choose to consume, as well as your train or bus ticket from London (or elsewhere).